brain-ambani/notes-app-mern/README.md

-## A mern notes app with authentication.
+## A mern notes app covering crud with authentication.